 The following guidelines apply to all Activity Diagram types

-Actions on Entry and Exit are interpreted as Opaque Actions in MagicDraw.
+Actions on Entry is published as tagged values and are displayed by default in MagicDraw.

 - Action Display